+44 (0)800 4647974 hello@graphicmill.co.uk

 In addition to the allure of your stand, it’s commonplace to think outside the box when it comes to engaging potential customers.
 Free giveaways from food and drink, to branded products such as water bottles and notebooks give you a conversation starter.
 The beauty of branded merchandise is that if nothing else, a customer walks away with a branded product which keeps your name relevant in their minds.

-It can also be fun to introduce an interactive element to your stand.
+It can also be fun to introduce an interactive element to your exhibition stand.
 This can take the shape of many different games from which customers can compete for high scores or win prizes.
-Arcade machines, dance mats, sport simulators, spin-the-wheel and basketball hoops, are all examples of such eye-catching inclusions.
+Arcade machines, a foam dart shooting gallery, sport simulators, spin-the-wheel and basketball hoops, are all examples of such eye-catching inclusions.

 Think about how this freebie or interactive elements links to your brand – giving away donuts at a cosmetic show will likely only dilute your brand message, whilst arcade machines on a stand promoting an outdoor lifestyle, may only confuse the customer.